qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 As of 2020, The ICE vehicles Industry consumes 10.88 L/100km on average - __4.7__ times higher than the EVs Industry which consumes 2.29 L/100km.

-It's important to note that the ICE Vehicles Industry has started with the sucessful Ford Model T in 1908.
-And the first EV were allowed to run on highway is Tesla Roadster in 2004.
+It's important to note that the ICE Vehicles Industry has started with the sucessful Ford Model T in 1908, and the first EV were allowed to run on highway is Tesla Roadster in 2004.
 It's almost one century ahead of development for ICE vehicles.

 ## Clarification

-I try to write my essays in the way I deliver facts, In order to achieve this I need to clarify about our unit of comparision - __L/100km__.
-Primarly, this unit is used to measure the fuel economy of ICE vehicles, For EVs we often use __km/kWh__.
+I try to write my essays in the way I deliver facts, so I want to clarify about our unit of comparision - __L/100km__.
-But I'll keep using the unit __L/100km__ when discussing about fuel economy of EVs.
+Primarly, this unit is used to measure the fuel economy of ICE vehicles, For EVs we often use __km/kWh__, But I'll keep using the unit __L/100km__ when discussing about fuel economy of EVs.

 The __L/100km__ for EVs are the equivalent liters of gasoline to generate electric for an EV to travel 100km.
 The advantage of using a single unit of comparision is it helps us easily understand and visualize the difference between ICE and EV vehicles in energy consumption.

-# How do EVs achieve this efficiency?
+# So, How EVs are 4.7 times more efficient than ICE vehicles?
 It's not magic, it's all benefits from more utlized powertrain system, better technology and modular architecture.

 When we say Tesla Model 3 are more energy efficient than Mitsubishi Mirage, it's just that The Tesla Model 3 waste less of its input energy than the Mitsubishi Mirage.
 Touching to the heart of this question is the problem of energy, and to fully understand and answer it, we need to recall The law of conservation of energy:
 > Energy can neither be created nor destroyed; rather, it can only be transformed or transferred from one form to another.

-There are good and bad energy based on which situation it is produced.
+This mean that There are good and bad energy based on which situation it is produced.
 For example when we drive an ICE vehicle, much of its input energy were transformed to heat in the engine (or thermal energy).
-Clearly there are not much use of having thermal energy while driving a car, what we need is __kinetic energy__.
+Clearly there are not much use of having thermal energy while driving a car; what we need is __kinetic energy__.

-So, the real question is where does the energy go when we drive a car? and how much of it is being wasted?
+So, let's dive deeper to understand where does the energy on when we drive a car and find out how much of it is being wasted?

 Turns out, Most the energy are used for these 3 tasks:
 - Energy transformation